-This sampling plan proposes six mobilization criteria.
-The first criterion is the predicted large flow, and the other five criteria were required by the SFRWQCB based on the recommendations made in the McKee et al. (2017) report.
+Once the above conditions are met, the decision to mobilize will be dependent on the 4 criteria described in Table 2-4.
+These criteria are required by the SFRWQCB based on the recommendations made in the McKee et al. (2017) report.
 The overall goal of these criteria is to ensure that monitoring occurs during conditions when mercury is likely to be mobilized from the upper watershed.
 Therefore, the criteria focus on the occurrence of large storms in the upper watershed after soils have been reasonably saturated.
-The criteria include:

-- 1. Predicted stormflow at USGS Highway 101 gage at least 1,800 to 1,900 cfs.
-To comply with this criterion, the field sampling team will evaluate whether CNRFC forecast flow is at least 1,800 to 1,900 cfs. - 2.
-Season-to-date rainfall greater than 7-inches.
-To comply with this criterion, the field sampling team will evaluate whether the season-to-date rainfall exceeds 7-inches at the majority of the five upper watershed rain gages listed in Table 2-2. - 3.
-Baseflow at USGS Highway 101 gage are elevated above dry season flows.
-To comply with this criterion, the project team will evaluate whether the flow at the USGS gage above Highway 101 exceeds 55 cfs based on gage information is available on the USGS website for gage 11169025.
-However, should a large storm in the upper watershed be forecast to result in flows exceeding the large storm threshold, this criterion may be superseded. - 4.
-Storm of 6 to 12 inches forecast for upper watershed.
-To comply with this criterion, the project team will evaluate the forecast for the upper watershed, which is defined as the catchment area above the four reservoirs in the Guadalupe River Watershed (see Table 2-3).
+Mobilization Criteria Cri teria Tier Threshold Comment 1.
+Predicted stormflow at USGS Highway 101 gage 1 >1,800 cfs 50% storms exceed this volume To comply with this criterion, the field sampling team will evaluate CNRFC forecast flow.
+2 >1,920 cfs 40% storms exceed this volume 3 >3,610 cfs 2-year return interval 2.
+Storm forecast for upper watershed .
+To comply with this criterion, the project team will 1 N/A evaluate the forecast for the upper watershed, which is defined as the catchment area above the four reservoirs in the Guadalupe River Watershed (see Table 2-3).
 The Weather Prediction Center (WPC), accessible through the CNRFC website, provides quantitative precipitation forecasts (QPF) for the region at multiple time scales of up to one week.
-This site will be periodically accessed to determine if a storm of suitable magnitude is forecast.
-The field team will mobilize for any storm that exceeds 12-inches in the upper watershed. - 5.
-6-hour rainfall forecast of greater than 2 inches at Quicksilver County Park. - To comply with this criterion, the project team will evaluate whether the following forecasts exceed the criteria.
+2 >6 inches A course reinfall of 3 >12 inches Assures rainfall at mines 3.
+6-hour rainfall forecast of greater than 2 inches at Quicksilver County Park .
+To comply with this 1 >0.5 inches Assures rainfall at mines criterion, the project team will evaluate whether the following forecasts exceed the criteria.
 The Weather Prediction Center (WPC), accessible through the CNRFC website, provides quantitative precipitation forecasts (QPF) for the region at multiple time scales of up to one week.
 In addition, using data available on the NOAA website, Tetra Tech has developed a tool that can be used to forecast rainfall at a specific geographic location such as Quicksilver County Park.
-Both tools will be used to estimate when a 6-hour rainfall of greater than 2-inches is likely to occur. - 6.
+Both tools will be used to estimate when a 6-hour rainfall of greater than 2-inches is likely to occur.
+2 & 3 >2 inches Assures significant rainfall at mines 4.
 Almaden Reservoir is near capacity.
-To comply with this criterion, the project team will evaluate whether Almaden Reservoir's capacity exceeds 10 percent based on the District's ALERT system.
-Given the currently limited capacity and large catchment area, any storm greater than 2-inches is likely to fill Almaden Reservoir.
+To comply with this criterion, the project team will 1 N/A evaluate whether Almaden Reservoir's capacity exceeds 10 percent based on the District's ALERT system.
+Given the currently limited capacity and large catchment area, any storm greater than 2- inches is likely to fill Almaden Reservoir.
+2 & 3 >10% full --- ---------- ----------- --